Standalone virtiofs usage

 First start virtiofsd daemon:

-The socket path will also be passed to the QEMU.
+The socket path will also need to be passed to QEMU below.

 Now start QEMU, for virtiofs we need to add parameters Add all these options to your standard QEMU command line; note the '-m' option and values are replacements for the existing option to set the memory size.